Helperbird/website/src/pages/support/how-to-change-my-email.md

 facebookSocial: assets/images/graph/twitter.png
 url: /support/how-to-change-my-email/
 blog_cat: Support guide
-blog_title: How to change or update your email
+cardTitle:  How to change or update your email
 blog_snip: Discover how to update or change your email for Helperbird and Helperbird Pro.
 ---